 - Purchase or borrow a small cool bag with two freezer blocks.

-- Before you travel, call your accommodation (hotel, motel, bed and breakfast etc) and ask if they have refrigerators in the rooms or, if not, if one can be hired for your room.
+- Before you travel, call your accommodation and ask if they have refrigerators in the rooms or, if not, if one can be hired for your room.
 If they do not have refrigerators, ask if they have a freezer where they can place your freezer blocks on a rota in order that you can keep your cool bag cool.

-- During travel, place your medication into cool bag with both frozen blocks - the blocks should keep cool for around 12 hours.
+- During travel, place your medication into a cool bag with both frozen blocks -the blocks should keep cool for around 12 hours.

 - If you need to use the hotel’s freezer, on arrival, give them one block labelled with your name.
 Twelve hours later swap the blocks to ensure you continually have a frozen block to use both day and night in the cool bag.